 The great thing is that as more people jump on the low carb way of eating, more companies are selling foods that fit the diet.
 I’m hoping one day, low carb will be the standard diet.

-Assemble Eggs Benedict
+Keto Eggs Benedict

-- Poach Eggs: Place 2-3 inches of water in a deep skillet or saucepan with a dash of salt.
+- Place 2-3 inches of water in a deep skillet or saucepan with a drop of vinegar.
 Bring water to a boil then reduce heat to just under boil.

 - Place slices of toasted low carb English muffins (or tomato slices) on plates.
 Top each with a slice of Canadian bacon (or ham).
 Place poached eggs on top and pour Hollandaise sauce over eggs.
 Sprinkle with paprika if desired.